Connecting to the Console Port¶

 Use a terminal program to connect to the system console port.
 Some choices of terminal programs:

-For Windows it is recommended to run PuTTY in Windows or SecureCRT.
-An example of how to configure Putty is below.
+For Windows the best practice is to run PuTTY in Windows or SecureCRT.
+An example of how to configure PuTTY is below.

 Warning